futurefirst/uk.org.futurefirst.networks.smsstop/README.md

 This extension *requires* CiviCooP's SMS API extension (`org.civicoop.smsapi`) in order to send the acknowledgement SMS.

+After installation, you'll probably want to edit the provided template for the acknowledgement, for example to add the name of your organisation/service and a contact phone number.
+The template must be named 'SMS STOP acknowledgement'.

 ### Features
 * Acknowledge unsubscribe requests with a custom reply- you can, for example, write an apology that includes a number to call for further assistance